 Course Reserves - Search for material, article, books, or media your professor has put on reserve.

-SSHEL is located on the first floor of the Main Library, and includes reference and circulation services, circulating and non-circulating books, journals, and reference sources, quiet study areas, computer terminals, printers/copiers/scanners, and friendly librarians and staff.
+SSHEL is located on the first floor of the Main Library, and includes reference and circulation services, circulating and non-circulating books, journals, reference sources, quiet study areas, collaboration rooms, computer terminals, printers/copiers/scanners, and friendly librarians and staff!

-The Online Library Catalog (also known as VuFind) is the first place to go if you're looking for books, or if you're looking for a specific journal title.
+The Online Library Catalog (also known as VuFind) is the first place to go if you're looking for books, journals, or media material.
 The catalog is a list of all the items the library has in both print and electronic form.

 Searching the Online Library Catalog